 At dentalhouse, our dentists offer both in-office and take-home teeth whitening options to help our Toronto, Belleville, Oakville and Woodbridge patients brighten their smiles.

 At dentalhouse, you'll find in-office and take-home teeth whitening options to remove stains and help safely and effectively whiten your teeth.Request Appointment

 Need a safe and effective way to remove stains and lighten the colour of your teeth?
 Professional teeth whitening may be for you.

 Particles in our food are naturally attracted to tooth enamel.
 In addition, as we age, our teeth can become more susceptible to staining from food and other substances.

 During the teeth whitening process, bleaching agents are used to reverse effects of aging and staining, lightening the colour of your teeth.
-Teeth whitening treatments are available at our five locations.
+Teeth whitening treatments are available at our four locations.

 How Teeth Whitening Works

 Peroxide-based bleaching agents in teeth whitening solutions work to lighten the colour of your teeth.
 The active ingredient breaks down and combines with oxygen to create the whitening effect on your tooth enamel.

 Zoom!® In-Office Teeth Whitening

 dentalhouse offers Zoom! professional in-office teeth whitening, the procedure takes about two hours.
 First, your gums will be protected with a barrier your dentist applies.
 A think layer of gel is then applied and chemically activated on each tooth.
 Your dentist will repeat this process a few times until the desired shade of white is achieved.